ignacioperezrjs/ignacioperezrjs.github.io/_posts/2025-07-23-StochasticOptimization.md

 5. The idea is to model the german market.
 Including the reserve market, spot market & Day Ahead market.

-{% Reserve, Spot and Day Ahead market %}
+{% details Click here to know more %}
 The difference between the Reserve, Spot and Day Ahead markets is.......
 {% enddetails %}